 But as this well written essay continues, we start to get to the really cancerous ideas.
 Consider this:

 “Prohibition failed as policy because people needed alcohol to help with pain management in a day and age when they didn’t have all of the pharmacology we do today.”

 Pain management?
 I don’t know where this idea comes from and it is absolutely weird, unsubstantiated and without merit.
 But, it is an original idea and when wielded with care and craftsmanship, might just lead some folks to believe that alcohol has little or no role to play in society or in a personal life given the fruits of the pharmacological arts.

 The essay goes on … and on.
 It lists its positions on alcohol policy and consumption as well as certain “beliefs” the Institute holds concerning alcohol and alcohol regulation.
 Among these positions and beliefs, there is one that deserves highlighting:

 “Non-drinkers are the better judges of liquor policy because non-drinkers will be disinterested decision-makers in an area where “experienced” observers aren’t impartial.”

 Think about this carefully.
-The Sutherland Institute believes that non-drinkers ought to be the ones that make policy decisions and determinations about alcohol regulation because they are “disinterested” observers.
-The implication here… No. The explicit meaning is that the interests of alcohol consumers ought not to be taken into account when considering alcohol policy.
-This is the kind of thinking that leads to terrible laws that contradict economic principles, that lead to black markets being born, that results unnecessarily costly regulatory regimes and that insult alcohol consumers.
+The Sutherland Institute believes that non-drinkers ought to be the only ones that make policy decisions and determinations about alcohol regulation because they are “disinterested” observers.
+The implication here…no, the explicit meaning, is that the interests of alcohol consumers ought not to be taken into account when considering alcohol policy.
+This is the kind of thinking that leads to terrible laws that contradict economic principles, that lead to black markets being born, that results in unnecessarily expensive regulatory regimes and that insult alcohol consumers.